Explore charming Silkeborg, which is one of the most beautifully located towns of Denmark.

-Walk along Denmark’s largest artificial lake and visit The Energy Museum with lots of activities for the whole family.
+Walk along Denmark’s largest artificial lake and visit The Energy Museum with activities for the whole family.

 Try traditional Danish cuisine in the cosy surroundings of the inn restaurants.

-Your trip starts in the beautiful Lake District capital of Silkeborg.
-It is worth spending some time exploring the town that has many tourist attractions, including Hjejlen, the world’s oldest original coal-fired paddle steamer still in operation, as well as the AQUA Aquarium & Wildlife Park and a museum dedicated to the famous Danish painter Asger Jorn.
+Your walking holiday starts in the beautiful Lake District capital of Silkeborg.
+It is worth spending some time exploring the town that has many interesting attractions, including Hjejlen, the world’s oldest original coal-fired paddle steamer still in operation, as well as the AQUA Aquarium & Wildlife Park, Museum Silkeborg where you can see the famous bog body Tollundmanden and a museum dedicated to the famous Danish painter Asger Jorn.

 On the last part of the track towards Bjerrringbro you will walk along the lake Tange Sø, which is the largest artificial lake in Denmark.
 At the north end of the lake you find the largest hydro-electric power station in Denmark, where you can visit Energimuseet (The Energy Museum), which offers a variety of experiences for the whole family.
 After another few kilometers along Gudenåen you reach Bjerringbro, where the tour ends.